Grief & Support

 Is bereavement leave usually paid?

 There is no federal law requiring paid leave.
 In most U.S. states, whether the leave is paid or unpaid is at the employer's discretion.
-However, approximately 90% of mid-to-large-sized U.S. businesses offer some form of paid leave as a benefit to remain competitive.
+That said, most mid-to-large-sized U.S. businesses offer some form of paid leave as a benefit to remain competitive.

 Can I take bereavement leave for a pet?

-Currently, only about 3% of companies have a formal pet bereavement policy.
+Currently, only a small minority of companies have a formal pet bereavement policy.
 However, many employees are successfully using PTO or sick leave for this purpose.
-If you are struggling with the loss of a pet, you may find resources in our Anticipatory Grief Guide: What to Know and How to Prepare.
+If you are struggling with the loss of a pet, lean on grief support resources and consider talking with your manager about flexible time off.

 How do I ask for more time if 3 days isn't enough?